 The Council recognises the contribution to strong corporate governance of effective community engagement and uses a variety of ways to engage with the public and all stakeholders.
 These are detailed in the Local Code of Corporate Governance.
 Publication of a Forward Plan and of all minutes and agendas of Council, Cabinet and Committees ensures that people know what decisions the Council is planning to take, and the decisions taken.
-The Council recognises the positive impact of a positively engaged workforce on delivering quality services and in 2014 strengthened its arrangements for consultation with employees.
-Cumbria • Health Scrutiny Committee is active in scrutinising health services in Cumbria, gathering evidence from a range of sources to assure the committee and challenge performance and delivery.
-The Council continues to provide support to the Police and Crime Panel, which meets quarterly to scrutinise and support the work of the Police and Crime Commissioner.
+Cumbria Health Scrutiny Committee, which is made up of 7 county councillors and a representative from each of the 6 district councils, is active in scrutinising health services in Cumbria, gathering evidence from a range of sources to assure the committee and challenge performance and delivery.
+The Council also includes co-optees on its Children and Young People's Scrutiny Advisory Board.
+The Council continues to provide support to the Police and Crime Panel, which meets guarterly to scrutinise and support the work of the Police and Crime Commissioner.
+The Council recognises the positive impact of a positively engaged workforce on delivering quality services and has in place strengthened arrangements for consultation with employees.